Updated and effective as of 03-23-20

 in future academic and professional projects.

 In homework, you will apply what you've learned during lecture and lab to complete data analysis tasks.
 You may discuss homework assignments with other students; however, homework should be completed and submitted individually.
-Homework must be typed up using R Markdown and submitted in the appropriate GitHub repository.
+Homework must be typed up using R Markdown and submitted in the appropriate GitHub repository and on Gradescope.

 The lowest homework grade will be dropped at the end of the semester.